 The Beethoven Anniversary Society is responsible for dispensing to qualified project partners the funds provided for the Jubilee programme by the public authorities.
 It also initiates and organises its own projects which contribute to the image of the Jubilee Year.
 Projects not supported by grant money may be registered as contributions to the side programme.

-The third round of grant applications is already closed.
-From 15 January 2019, applications may be submitted here for the fourth round, which ends on 31st March 2019.
-Further rounds of grant applications will follow at six-month intervals and will be separately advertised.
+The fourth round of grant applications is already closed.
+From the 15th of July 2019, applications may be submitted here for the fifth and last round, which ends on 30th of September 2019.

 Ludwig van Beethoven was born in Bonn in 1770.
 The Beethoven Anniversary Society has been commissioned by the Federal Republic of Germany, the State of North Rhine-Westphalia, the Rhine-Sieg District and the City of Bonn to coordinate and organise the Jubilee programme for the 250th anniversary of his birth, to be held from December 2019 to December 2020 with an emphasis on Bonn as the city of Beethoven.
 It is responsible for dispensing to qualified project partners the funds provided by the public authorities.
 It also initiates and organises its own projects which contribute to the image of the international Jubilee Year.